abhi227070/Movie-Recommendation-System/README.md

 ## Contact

-For any inquiries or questions regarding the project, feel free to contact [Your Name](mailto:your_email@example.com).
+For any inquiries or questions regarding the project, feel free to contact [Abhijeet Maharana](abhijeetmaharana77@gmail.com).